ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-data/index.md

 This is demonstated in the simple example below, where the 'Rate of Change' column contains the sparkline cell renderer.
 - Note that the data for the `rateOfChange` field in the data.js file is a `number[]`.

-<grid-example title='Sparkline Data' name='sparkline-data-number-array' type='generated' options='{ "enterprise": true, "exampleHeight": 585, "modules": ["clientside", "sparklines"] }'></grid-example>
+<grid-example title='Sparkline Data - Array of Numbers' name='sparkline-data-number-array' type='generated' options='{ "enterprise": true, "exampleHeight": 585, "modules": ["clientside", "sparklines"] }'></grid-example>

 ## Array of Tuples